Advertiser Disclosure

 Rewards

 If you have a rewards credit card, your credit card statement should include a rewards summary.
 It could be as simple as a statement of your rewards balance, including your current balance, previous balance, what you earned, and what you redeemed.
-Some credit cards may show a breakdown of bonus categories you’ve earned points, miles, or cash-back on or your progress toward a sign-up bonus.
+Some credit cards may show a breakdown of bonus categories you’ve earned points, miles, or cash-back on or your progress toward a welcome offer or sign-up bonus.

 credit card statement rewards summary